Implementing Go-style Channels in C++ from scratch

 Learn about C++'s powerful concurrency primitives by building an intuitive inter-thread messaging channel.

 If you've ever worked with Go, you know how channels simplify concurrent programming.
 They provide a clean, safe way for goroutines to communicate and synchronize.
-One other such cool feature is the for-select
+One other such cool feature is the for-select loop, which lets you listen on multiple channels concurrently.

 C++ provides some extremely powerful concurrency primitives, however, there’s nothing as intuitive and easy to use as Channels, but it doesn’t have to be that way.